upti.my

 • Component list with real-time status: Each service component shows its current status with a colored indicator.

-• Uptime percentage bars: Visual bars showing uptime over 24 hours, 7 days, 30 days, and 90 days.
+• Uptime percentage bars: Visual bars showing uptime over the period.

-• Active incidents: Any ongoing incidents are displayed prominently at the top of the page with status updates.
+• Active incidents: Any ongoing incidents are displayed prominently at the bottom of the page with status updates.

 • Incident history: A chronological log of past incidents with their full timeline of updates.